anee127/Milestone-Project-1/README.md

 - [**CSS Validator**](https://jigsaw.w3.org/css-validator/#validate_by_input)

   No errors or warning messages were recived for my css code but two errors and several warnings occured for the third party links used in my code.

+### Resonsive Design

+The website is a mobile first design hence the use of Bootstrap.
+A viewport tag was included in the head section of the html code to give indication to the browser on how to respond to different resolutions.
 ### Additional-Testing

 - The Website was tested on Google Chrome, Firefox and Safari browsers.